-Looking ahead to projections for future wages growth in the utilities sector, the AER's decision to only use DAE forecasts will only result in a more accurate projection for EGWWS wages (the cited reason for the proposed change in approach) if the historical forecast performance of the last decade is repeated.
+Looking ahead to projections for future wages growth in the utilities sector, the AER's decision to only use DAE forecasts will only result in a more accurate projection for EGWWS wages if the historical forecast performance of the last decade is repeated.
 That is, it will only result in a better set of predictions if the DAE upward bias in its projections for the all-industries WPI continues to be offset by its downward bias in projecting the all-industries-EGWWS gap.
 We do not expect this to be the case for a number of reasons: